STMicroelectronics/meta-st-py3-ext/README.md

-You can now build your distribution with BitBake.
+You can now build your distribution with BitBake following the wiki instructions https://wiki.st.com/stm32mpu/wiki/STM32MP1_Distribution_Package

 ## License